How To Pay A Vietnamese Supplier And Not Get Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 Paying with Vietnamese Currency // The DONG (VND)

 Vietnam’s Currency is called the Dong, which is abbreviated as VND.
 When writing (June 14th, 2020), the exchange rate is 23,029 Dong (VND) = 1 USD.
-If you want to see the most recent price, check out XE.com.
+To view the most recent price, visit XE.com.
 It’s essential to remember that many factories and suppliers in Vietnam will give you prices in VND, and you will need to convert the amount yourself.
 If you ask for a quote in VND, they may choose an exchange rate that benefits them, not you.

-At Cosmo Sourcing, we almost always ask for quotes in VND and set an agreed-upon exchange rate based on the most recent number.
-In addition, the team at Cosmo has a transparent sourcing process, and you make all payments directly to the factory.
-As a result, we can help all our clients with the payment process and even handle the payment when requested.
+At Cosmo Sourcing, we almost always request quotes in VND and establish an agreed-upon exchange rate based on the most recent exchange rate.
+Additionally, the team at Cosmo has a transparent sourcing process, and all payments are made directly to the factory.
+As a result, we can assist all our clients with the payment process and even handle payments when requested.

 HOW MUCH DOES IT COST TO SEND $10,000 TO VIETNAM?